The Story of the Cars’ First-Ever Concert

 By most accounts, Ric Ocasek and Ben Orr's first band was a total failure.
-In 1976, the duo — which actually went by the name Ocasek & Orr at first — picked up a few members, became Cap'n Swing and gigged around Boston.
+In 1976, the duo -- which actually went by the name Ocasek & Orr at first -- picked up a few members, became Cap'n Swing and gigged around Boston.
 But they didn't really catch on.
 By the end of the year they had a new name, and on New Year's Eve, they made their public debut.
 It was only a matter of time before the Cars would drive straight onto radio playlists.

 Still, the group's nervy mix of art-rock, pop music and classic rock clicked with more adventurous music fans.
 A local radio station even gave a couple Cap'n Swing songs a few spins.
 But mostly the group was headed for obscurity.

-Two months after that first show, the Cars were regulars on the Boston club scene and started recording demos of their most popular songs, including their breakthrough hit ‘Just What I Needed.’
-Before long, they were signed to Elektra Records and started work — not even a year after their first gig — on their self-titled debut album, which was released in June 1978.
-While it wasn't an immediate hit, ‘The Cars’ would go on to sell more than six million copies and launch the career of one of the era's most popular groups.
+Two months after that first show, the Cars had become regulars on the Boston club scene and started recording demos of their most popular songs, including their breakthrough hit "Just What I Needed."
+Before long, they were signed to Elektra Records and started work -- not even a year after this first gig -- on their ground-breaking first album, which was released in June 1978.
+While it wasn't an immediate hit, The Cars would go on to sell more than six million copies and launch the career of one of the era's most popular groups.